-Green cabbage acts as the base of this salad, lending a refreshing crunch that pairs well with fresh vegetables, tender edamame, chewy brown rice, and creamy avocado.
+Green cabbage acts as the base of this salad, lending a refreshing crunch that pairs well with fresh cucumber, carrots, tender edamame, chewy brown rice and creamy avocado.

 The dressing takes a little bit of a different route as well.
 Ponzu, a citrus enhanced soy sauce, is the base of this dressing.
 If you don’t have ponzu you can easily use soy sauce, preferably low-sodium, and a splash of lemon or lime juice.
 I then add sesame oil, rice vinegar, fresh garlic, ginger, and wasabi to create an out-of-this-world Asian dressing.
 It’s so good.

 So the next time you get a hankering for sushi, give this salad a try.
 It’s sure to satisfy your craving!